 Our Committee is comprised of local leaders with broad and diverse skills and experience, who understand the challenges, opportunities and priorities in their local community.
 They are local people developing local solutions to local issues.

-The Chair and Deputy Chair positions are appointed jointly by the Australian and State Government Ministers responsible for regional development.
+The Chair and Deputy Chair positions to date have been appointed jointly by the Australian and State Government Ministers responsible for regional development.

 Opportunities exist from time to time for new appointments to the Committee.
 Should you be interested in joining the Committee please refer to the following link for more information.
 Join your local RDA.

 Reg is an agricultural consultant and holds a Bachelor of Science in Agriculture, Graduate Diploma in Education and a Certificate IV in Training and Assessment.

 He is currently the Mayor of Orange City Council and has been a Councillor for 24 years.
 Reg has represented NSW Local Government on a number of State Committees including; Landcare, the Catcment Authority, Biodiversty and is the longest serving chairman of the Infrastructure Council committee.

 Reg presents ABC Radio’s Gardening Talkback segment on Saturday mornings and is a Board Member on numerous government committees regarding weed control and pesticide use.
 He has been involved with the Orange Botanic Gardens and National Field Days at Borenore for almost 40 years.

 Reg is passionate about sustainable farming practises and educating younger generations about how they can grow their own vegetables and help improve the health of the environment.

 He enjoys spending time with his wife Kerry, their three adult sons and their young families.

 Andrew is a Director of Zelp, a boutique consulting firm providing technology solutions to clients through an entrepreneurial focus since 2006.
 Andrew has also worked in the venture capital industry developing and reviewing a pipeline of investments for professional investors focused on technology start ups.